F5Networks/f5-ipam-controller/README.md

 - If No VirtualServer Address is specified in the Kubernetes resource and ipamLabel parameter is specified, CIS will leverage the IPAM Controller for allocation of IP address.

+- While using IPAM controller with default provider, regardless of storage option used, IPAM controller expects a file named `cis_ipam.sqlite3` to be mounted to `/app` directory with read & write permission for ctrl (UID 1200) user.
+To achieve this, example deployment uses InitContainer.

 ### Known Issues